 A Loft Room King (Room 530)

 The room was in a typical A Loft layout.
-Bathroom and hallway make up about 50% of the room while the other 50% is the sleeping area with the work desk and TV.
+The bathroom and hallway make up about 50% of the room while the other 50% is the sleeping area with the work desk and TV.
 The shower and toilet are separated from the rest of the bathroom area.
-This area consists of a long counter with the sink and a closet.
+This area consists of a long counter with a sink and a closet.

 The King bed is centered in the room and is facing the two windows.
 In between those windows is the wall mounted TV.
 The right side of the wall with the windows is occupied with the work desk and the rest gives you a rack for a suitcase and the cover of the AC unit.